 The park is also home to more than 2,000 miles of streams and one of the last wild trout habitats in the eastern U.S. If you’re looking for a shot of anglers in action, you can check almost any stream in the park.
 Fishing is allowed in all streams in the park, except Tennessee and Lynn Camp Prong, upstream from where it meets Thunderhead Prong.
 Of course, there are many quiet days where you may be the only one along the water, so you can play around with shots of trees, water, river rocks, fish, and more.

-Each season in the Great Smoky Mountains brings something new.
+Each season in the Great Smoky Mountains brings something new to photograph.
 Spring brings new life to the area with blooming wildflowers and shrubs, thawing streams and waterfalls, and emerging wildlife.
 Summer continues the new growth, and the hills are lush and green.
-Fall, one of the most popular times to visit, features the changing of the leaves.
+Fall, one of the most popular times to visit, features the changing of the leaves, pleasantly colorful to say the least.
 The hillsides transform, with leaves changing from shades of green to vivid oranges, shimmering golds, and rich reds.
-When winter arrives, the landscape begins to freeze as snow and ice blanket the city.
-It is truly a winter wonderland!
+When winter arrives, the landscape begins to freeze as snow and ice blanket the city — truly a winter wonderland!

 - Tourists strolling the Parkway